 - Staff members

 Nominations should make a case for the nominee’s distinctive achievement in undergraduate teaching.
 Students wishing to make nominations are encouraged to work with the nominee’s department to assemble the required information.
 In addition to the chair or program director's letter, the nomination may include:

 - Letters of support from faculty colleagues who have substantial knowledge of the nominee’s teaching or innovation in curricular or pedagogical areas.
 Please limit these submissions to two.

 - Letters from students, teaching assistants, or others who have been influenced by the nominee’s activities.
 Please limit these submissions to five.

-- Other supporting documents highlighting excellence, such as SCOQ results, information about grants related to pedagogy or course development, or other teaching award
+- Other supporting documents highlighting excellence, such as SCOQ results, information about grants related to pedagogy or course development, or other teaching awards.

 The selection committee may make three awards of $15,000 each.
 The award is presented at the annual Goergen Awards Ceremony in October.

-Please contact Sarah Van Munster at firstname.lastname@example.org if you have any questions.
+Please contact Denise Logory at firstname.lastname@example.org if you have any questions.